B1gN1ck7/EventEcho/Frontend/README.md

 # EventEcho Frontend

-A modern, responsive frontend for the EventEcho application built with vanilla HTML, CSS, and JavaScript.
+A modern, responsive frontend for the EventEcho application built with vanilla HTML, CSS, JavaScript, python, and more.

 ## Features